melikekurt/database_lessons/README.md

 # database_lessons

 Hi !
-This repo contains basic and advanced SQL work taht I have performed on MySQL Workbench.
+This repo contains basic and advanced SQL work that I have performed on MySQL Workbench.